nnn1590/Splat-AIO-py/help/faq.md

 Q: How could I be of assistance to this project?

-A: If you wanna help, thanks!
-To help, you need to become a beta tester.
-Go to the link at the very bottom of [this page](https://github.com/MCMiners9/Splat-AIO) titled "MCMiners9's and Deck of Noobs's Discord Server to apply.
+A: You can help by forking the repository, then creating a new branch, and making changes.
+If you believe your changes are beneficial, submit a pull request to our repository.
+You can also become a beta tester by clicking [here](https://discord.gg/VABPtBg) and asking to become a beta tester for SplatAIO.

 #### Updating your IP address in the AIO.